 Racism and Injustice in Reproductive Care

 Meanwhile, research shows that a woman’s ethnicity even plays a role in fertility treatment options.
 One study by the University of Nottingham found that South Asian Bangladeshi, Black African, and Middle Eastern women, have a significantly lower number of eggs collected than white British women.
 Additionally, British white women were also more likely to reach the embryo transfer stage than the first cohort of women.
-Overall, more research needs to be done on why this inequality in reproductive and gynecological care is happening and how we can improve outcomes in the future.
+Overall, more research needs to be done.
+Namely, on why this inequality in reproductive and gynecological care is happening and how we can improve outcomes in the future.

 Creating a Better Future for Women